-PILOT VALVE ACTUATOR
+PILOT VALVE ACTUATOR SERVICING

 The bushings for the pilot valve actuators are threaded into the intermediate bracket from the outside.
 The plunger may be removed for inspection or replacement from the inside by removing the air distribution valve body and the pilot valve body from the pump.
-The plungers should be visible as you look into the intermediate from the top.
-Depending on their position, you may find it necessary to use a fine piece of wire to pull them out.
+The plungers should be visible as you look down into the intermediate from the top.
+Depending on their position, it may be necessary to use a fine piece of wire to pull them out.